 Advice for Students with Disabilities

-talk to course providers about their needs.
+UCAS advise that students with disabilities should talk to course providers about their needs.
 Find out:

-• Does the support available meet your individual needs?
+- Does the support available meet your individual needs?

-• How does the course provider currently support other students with a similar impairment?
+- How does the course provider currently support other students with a similar impairment?

 - Can anyone help with applications for Disabled Students' Allowances (DSAs)?

-• Will you need to provide proof of your disability – if so, what is required?
+- Will you need to provide proof of your disability – if so, what is required?

-• If you find it hard to talk to the course provider, can you nominate someone else on your behalf?
+- If you find it hard to talk to the course provider, can you nominate someone else on your behalf?

 UCAS Teacher Training

-is a division of UCAS providing information about postgraduate options.
+UCAS Postgraduate provides information about postgraduate options.